onflow/flow/flips/20211007-transaction-fees.md

 - Fees should be proportional to effort: Transactions that require more resources (cpu, memory, bandwidth, storage, ...) from the network, to be processed, should cost more.
 - Surge pricing: If the protocol is experiencing a lot of traffic, all transactions should become more expensive, until the high traffic subsides.

+These requirements reflect both the need for fairness in pricing the transactions according to their impact on the machines processing them and the added security against resource exhaustion attacks (since they would cost more to perform).

-The ultimate goal from the protocols perspective is that transactions cost exactly the amount of FLOW needed to pay for the cost of the resources needed by the nodes to process the transaction.
+The ultimate pricing goal from the protocols perspective is that transactions cost exactly the amount of FLOW needed to pay for the cost of the resources needed by the nodes to process the transaction.
 However measuring the exact resource consumption would be difficult and costly in itself.
-Instead the goal is to make a reasonably good approximation and improve that approximation over time.
+It also would not account for the fact that each node (of the same type) will use a different amount of time to process the transaction.
+Instead, the goal is to make a reasonably good approximation, that is independent of the machine its running on, and improve that approximation over time.

 From the users' perspective the implementation of transaction fees should satisfy the following criteria: